sign up for our newsletter

-Borana Ranch, Laikipia – situated 17 miles north of the Equator and 6000ft above sea level.
+Borana Conservancy, Laikipia – situated 17 miles north of the Equator and 6000ft above sea level.
 The Lodge has panoramic views over the Samangua Valley, the Lewa Plains, the Ngare Ndare Forest and Mount Kenya beyond.
 The Lodge is set on a hillside overlooking a lake, which attracts herds of elephants, buffalo and the big cats.

 |OWNED BY:||The Dyer Family|

 |AMBIENCE & STYLE:||A fully hosted, family-owned eco-lodge set within the vast conservation area of the Ewaso ecosystem.|